-If you are subscribed to the Xbox Live Service and are using Xbox One a lot, I am sure you already have been spammed with messages which are actually spam.
-Surprisingly, these messages aren’t coming from Bots but rather real accounts with zero gaming experience.
+If you are subscribed to the Xbox Live Service and are using Xbox One a lot, I am sure you already have been spammed with messages which are spam.
+Surprisingly, these messages aren’t coming from Bots but instead real accounts with zero gaming experience.
 The issue is for real, and Reddit is all filled up with these messages.
 Here is how to send a surprising Message to Spam Bots on Xbox that they would quit.

 When using Xbox App on Windows 10 or on Xbox each of the messages sent has an option to report.
-This is what you should be using instead of reporting the whole account for now.
-Microsoft is aware of the issue and is already working on the problem, but it’s not going to be easy with actual user logged into the account.
+That is what you should be using instead of reporting the whole account for now.
+Microsoft is aware of the issue and is already working on the problem, but it’s not going to be comfortable with an actual user logged into the account.

-In case the messages from the fake user continue to pour in, you can block the user, and get rid of it totally.
-The second and totally fun way to do is to send them a little threating message.
-Once you realize that it’s a spam message, just send them this text back:
+In case the messages from the fake user continue to pour in, you can block the user, and get rid of it.
+The second and enjoyable way to do is to send them a little threating message.
+Once you realize that it’s a spam message, send them this text back:

 If you dont stop sending me messages, I am calling the police.

 That’s it, this will be enough to scare the person right back, and he or she will mostly exist with a sorry message.

 Lastly, Configure your Xbox Live Privacy

 Mike Ybarra, Corporate Vice President Xbox & Windows Gaming, said that while the company is working on to fix this, it is best to configure your privacy settings right now.

 Those asking about Xbox Live messages spam – we're working on it.
 But for now friends/my profile/privacy/custom and check friends only.

 — Mike Ybarra (@XboxQwik) February 6, 2015